-The following table sets forth the aggregate fees for professional services billed or to be billed by KPMG for the years ended December 31, 2023 and 2022 for the audits of our financial statements, and fees for other services rendered by KPMG during those periods.
+The following table sets forth the aggregate fees for professional services billed or to be billed by KPMG for the years ended December 31, 2024 and 2023 for the audits of our financial statements, and fees for other services rendered by KPMG during those periods.

-2023 2022
+2024 2023

-Audit fees \$11,568,500 \$11,435,630
+Audit fees \$11,585,616 \$11,568,500

-Audit-related fees 83,900 82,000
+Audit-related fees 2,014,143 83,900

-Tax fees 1,232,007 1,252,301
+Tax fees 917,165 1,232,007

-All other fees 100,000 103,000
+All other fees 100,000

-Total fees \$12,984,407 \$12,872,931
+Total fees \$14,516,924 \$12,984,407

 Audit fees consist of fees for professional services for the audit or review of the Company's consolidated financial statements and for the audit of internal control over financial reporting, or for audit services that are normally provided by independent auditors in connection with statutory and regulatory filings or engagements, and comfort letters.
-Audit fees include reimbursement for direct out-of-pocket travel and other sundry expenses, which were approximately \$253,000 for each of the years ended December 31, 2023 and 2022.
+Audit fees include reimbursement for direct out-of-pocket travel and other sundry expenses, which were approximately \$253,000 for each of the years ended December 31, 2024 and 2023.

-Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under Audit fees, including audits of employee benefit plans.
+Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's consolidated financial statements and are not reported under Audit fees, including audits of employee benefit plans, audits and reviews of carve-out financial statements, and assessment services performed during pre-implementation for systems that will not be moved into production until subsequent fiscal years.